SeawardScience/remote_ocean_systems_driver/README.md

 ```

 ## Getting Started
-After sourcing your ROS2 workspace in your terminal you can run the subatlantic node with the following command.
+After sourcing your ROS2 workspace in your terminal you can run the ros_driver.py node with the following command.

 ```ros2 run ros_pt ros_driver.py```